khvorov45/JackCompiler/README.md

 Finished tokenising.

-Need to work on file comparisons before anything else.
+File comparison seems to work like it's supposed to.

 Need to get to recognizing elements (class, expression, etc.).
-Then onto proper compilation.
+Then onto proper compilation (chapter 11).